 Grass fed gelatin is high in protein and has amino acids which help our skin, hair, nails, joints and digestive health.
-Although any unflavored gelatin will work in this recipe, I highly recommend gelatin from pasture raised animals which are free from antibiotics, hormones and grains.
-Healthy animals make healthy food.
+Although any unflavored gelatin will work in this recipe, I highly recommend gelatin from pasture raised animals which are free from antibiotics, hormones, and grains.
+Healthy animals make health(ier) food.
 Learn more about gelatin from Grass Fed Girl, one of many real food bloggers I have been learning from over the last few years.

 - 6 cups of freshly picked wild blackberries or 3 cups of juice

 - 6 tablespoons of unflavored grass fed gelatin OR 4 tbsp agar agar powder (vegan)

 - silicone candy molds

 Over low heat, crush your blackberries into a pulp.
 A potato masher works great.
 I used an immersion blender (I LOVE this one!)

 - Strain your berries to remove the seeds.
 I pushed the seeds through colander with a spoon and then wrapped it up in cheesecloth to squeeze out the remaining juice.